 Derivatives are classified in the FVPL category provided they do not qualify for hedge accounting.
-During the financial years 2021 and 2020, the Group did not have any assets in this category.
+During the financial years 2022 and 2021, the Group did not have any assets in this category.

-2.10.2.
-Impairment
+2.12.2.
+Impairment of financial assets

 The Group applies impairment model under which an allowance is recognized before the credit loss arises.
 This is a IFRS 9 impairment model reflecting expected credit losses (ECL).
 With the exception of trade receivables, the Group applies the so-called general approach to impairment for the relevant financial assets (debt instruments reported at amortized cost - in the AC portfolio.
 For trade receivables, the Group has taken advantage of the possibility of applying a simplified approach using an impairment matrix.